 Sec.
-1011.
+1015.
 Violations and Penalties

-- A. A person who smokes in an area where smoking is prohibited by the provisions of this Article shall be guilty of an infraction, punishable by a fine not exceeding fifty dollars (\$50). - B. Except as otherwise provided in Section 1009(A), a person who owns, manages, operates, or otherwise controls a place of employment of public place and who fails to comply with the provisions of this Article shall be guilty of an infraction, punishable by: - 1.
+A. A person who smokes in an area where smoking is prohibited by the provisions of this Article shall be guilty of an infraction, punishable by a fine not exceeding fifty dollars (\$50).

+- B. Except as otherwise provided in Section 1013(A), a person who owns, manages, operates, or otherwise controls a public place or place of employment and who fails to comply with the provisions of this Article shall be guilty of an infraction, punishable by: - 1.
 A fine not exceeding one hundred dollars (\$100) for a first violation. - 2.
 A fine not exceeding two hundred dollars (\$200) for a second violation within one (1) year. - 3.
-A fine not exceeding five hundred dollars (\$500) for each additional violation within one (1) year. - C. In addition to the fines established by this Section, violation of this Article by a person who owns, manages, operates, or otherwise controls a place of employment or public place may result in the suspension or revocation of any permit or license issued to the person for the premises on which the violation occurred. - D. Violation of this Article is hereby declared to be a public nuisance, which may be abated by the [Department of Health or City Manager or County Administrator] by restraining order, preliminary and permanent injunction, or other means provided for by law, and the [City or County] may take action to recover the costs of the nuisance abatement. - E. Each day on which a violation of this Article occurs shall be considered a separate and distinct violation.
+A fine not exceeding five hundred dollars (\$500) for each additional violation within one (1) year. - C. In addition to the fines established by this Section, violation of this Article by a person who owns, manages, operates, or otherwise controls a public place or place of employment may result in the suspension or revocation of any permit or license issued to the person for the premises on which the violation occurred. - D. Violation of this Article is hereby declared to be a public nuisance, which may be abated by the [Department of Health or City Manager or County Administrator] by restraining order, preliminary and permanent injunction, or other means provided for by law, and the [City or County] may take action to recover the costs of the nuisance abatement. - E. Each day on which a violation of this Article occurs shall be considered a separate and distinct violation.

 Sec.
-1012.
+1016.
 Public Education